Monte Carlo Permutation Search

-Nevertheless, we have found that even for Atarigo, the use of statistics on permutations improves the win rate.
+Nevertheless, we have found that even for AtariGo, the use of statistics on permutations improves the winrate.
+An explanation is that capture moves happen only once in a game as the winning move.
+In order to take this into account, we added the capture feature in the AtariGo codes for moves, thus recovering the permutation validity.
+Figure \ref{fig:mcps-contribution} summarizes the contribution of the paper.

-MCPS does not have hyperparameters in the formulas for the coefficients of the three sources of statistics it uses, whereas GRAVE has one hyperparameter in its formula for the coefficient on the two sources of statistics it uses, as well as one hyperparameter for the selection of the ancestor node.
-MCPS behaves similarly well for multiple different games across various values of the hyperparameter used to select the ancestor node.
-MCPS has two advantages over GRAVE: it performs better for the same number of playouts as GRAVE, and it does not require optimizing hyperparameters.
-MCPS requires calculating the statistics on playouts that contain a sequence of moves.
-We provide code optimizations that enable MCPS to calculate them efficiently.

 This paper is organized as follows.
 The second section describes previous work.
-The third section presents the combination of statistics used in MCPS.
+The third section presents the combination of statistics used in MCPS and the MCPS algorithm.
 The fourth section details the experimental results.
 The last section concludes.